AdobeDocs/media-analytics.en/help/getting-started/prereqs.md

 ---
 # Prerequisites {#prerequisites}

-Before you begin implementing the Adobe Streaming Media Collection Add-on, complete the following tasks:
+Before you begin implementing the Adobe Streaming Media Collection, complete the following tasks:

-1. **Review the Streaming Media Collection Add-on overview**<br>
+1. **Review the Streaming Media Collection overview**<br>
-Before you begin implementing the Streaming Media Collection Add-on, review the [Streaming Media Collection Add-on overview](/help/media-overview.md) to make sure it meets your needs.
+Before you begin implementing the Streaming Media Collection, review the [Streaming Media Collection overview](/help/media-overview.md) to make sure it meets your needs.

 1. **Confirm your pricing model**<br>
 The current pricing model for the Adobe Streaming Media Collection Add-on is based on video streams.
 If necessary, contact your Sales Representative or Adobe Account Team, as the add-on is sold separately for Adobe Analytics and Adobe Experience Platform.